timjogorman/RicherEventDescription/guidelines.md

 - **[<sub>Entity</sub> I ]** like american **[<sub>Entity</sub> music ]**
 - **[<sub>Entity</sub> I ]** like indian **[<sub>Entity</sub>food ]**

-A good example to remember for this is that we don't want to be keeping track of the idea of "hot dog" in every mention of "hot dog stand", but that if we had a document that was somehow about "hot dogs", then we *do* want to keep track of it.
+A good example to remember for this is that we don't want to be keeping track of the idea of "hot dog" in every mention of "hot dog stand", but that if we had a document that was somehow about "hot dogs" (say, reporting a recall of bad hot dogs), then we *do* want to keep track of it.

 A more technical definition is that for "clearly referential" things, we are doing what is called *singleton annotation*, marking a referent even if it occurs only once in the document.
 For less referential entities, we are abandoning singleton annotation and *only* mark an entity if it is coreferential with more important mentions.
 "Less referential", in this case, means mentions that serve to clarify what you are referring to or doing (and therefore might not be being referred to themselves).

-:bangbang: Remember that if something is subsumed by an event, make it an event!
-Specifically, if a verb-object pair collectively constitute an event, such as a light verb or multi-word expression  -- "tell the truth", "take a bath", etc. -- then do not make the object an entity!
+:bangbang: *Remember that if something is subsumed by an event, make it an event!
+Specifically, if a verb-object pair collectively constitute an event, such as a light verb or multi-word expression  -- "tell the truth", "take a bath", etc. -- then do not make the object an entity!*

 ##### Differentiating ENTITY and EVENT